UCSC-Treehouse/lib-prep-visualization/tutorial.md

 ## Advanced Features

-### Restricting Samples included in UMAP
+### List Samples to Include in UMAP Analysis

 You can hand select the samples to include in the UMAP analysis when running the `process_data.py` script.
-The following example selects 10 glioma and 10 synovial sarcoma samples.
-The list of sample ids are stored in a TSV file refrerenced in the configuration file.
+The following example selects 10 glioma and 10 synovial sarcoma samples from the two input compendia.
+The list of sample ids are provided to the `process_data.py` script through a `.tsv` file refrerenced in the configuration file.

 ```bash
 python scripts/process_data.py --config configs/process_data/pilot_data/10_glioma_10_synovial_sarcoma.json --data-dir pilot_data
 ```

-To visualize the UMAP results for these selected samples, run the following command:
+To visualize the UMAP results for this subset of samples, run the following command:

 ```bash
 python scripts/plot_data.py --config configs/plot_data/pilot_data/10_glioma_10_synovial_sarcoma.json